All UC receive the following legal information:

 Information about legal services are also maintained and provided upon release.

-ORR provides funding for a legal services provider to give “Know Your Rights” presentation and a legal screening to all unaccompanied alien children (UAC) in ORR custody.
-A screening determines the UAC’s potential eligibility for immigration relief.
-The contractor provides direct representation for UAC in ORR short-term custody while they await reunification with a sponsor.
-Direct representation is also provided for UAC in ORR’s long-term care programs, UAC who are released locally in 9 designated cities, UAC seeking voluntary departure or a removal order and UAC who are without reunification options.
+ORR provides funding for a legal services provider to give “Know Your Rights” presentation and a legal screening to all unaccompanied children (UC) in ORR custody.
+A screening determines the UC’s potential eligibility for immigration relief.
+The contractor provides direct representation for UC in ORR short-term custody while they await reunification with a sponsor.
+Direct representation is also provided for UC in ORR’s long-term care programs, UC who are released locally in 9 designated cities, UC seeking voluntary departure or a removal order and UC who are without reunification options.

 Education and Recreation

-While in HHS custody at HHS shelters, UAC are not enrolled in the local school systems.
-Each UAC must receive a minimum of six hours of structured education, Monday through Friday, throughout the entire year in basic academic areas.
+While in HHS custody at HHS shelters, UC are not enrolled in the local school systems.
+Each UC must receive a minimum of six hours of structured education, Monday through Friday, throughout the entire year in basic academic areas.

 Read more about academic and vocational education services provided by ORR.